aarmey/ml-for-bioe/lectures/Wk1-Lecture1.md

 # Lecture Slides

 - Lecture slides will be posted on the course website.
-- I'll try to finalize them by the night before, so you can print them out if you want.
+- They will be finalized by the night before so you can print them out if you want.
-- The slides posted the night before will *not* be everything, but will include space to fill out missing elements during class.
+- The slides are *not* everything, but will include space to fill out missing elements during class.

 # Textbook / Other Course Materials

 - There is no textbook for this course.
 - I will post related readings prior to each lecture.
 - These will either broaden the scope of material covered in class, or provide critical background.
-- I'll make it clear which is the case.
+- I will make it clear if the material is more than optional.

 # Support / Office Hours

 ## Prof. Meyer

-- Thursday, 2:45–3:30 pm in Eng V 4121G
+- Thursday, 1–1:55 pm in Eng V 4121G
-- I will usually also stick around after class and am happy to answer questions.
+- I will usually also stick around after class and am happy to answer questions

 ## TAs

 - By appointment
-- Will have a regular time setup soon
+- Will have regular times setup soon

+## Other

+- Slack channels allow for quick help from both myself and the TAs
+- Please use public/shared channels if possible, so others can see the questions

 # Learning Goals: